 Demonstrations and Activities

-THE SUN!: This demo (previously called UV Beads) begins with a lesson about the sun, moving into a discussion about the sun's rays, harmful UV light, and how to protect our skin.
+UV RAYS: This demo (previously called UV Beads) begins with a lesson about the sun, moving into a discussion about the sun's rays, harmful UV light, and how to protect our skin.
 We use UV beads to show the effect of UV rays.
-Students will then use the UV beads to create and keep bracelets or key chains.
+Students will then use the UV beads to create and keep bracelets or key chains. (appropriate for most grade levels)

 This page is under Reconstruction.
 List is subject to change...check back to see what new demos we have added.